AndersDeath/diary2/000-current.md

 # 13 November - Monday - Yerevan - 410 day of immigration

 I finally updated my telegram bot that helps me in learning words.
 It's really cool.
 I already started learning words using it.
 It's super primitive system but efficient.
 Besides that I was working on some DR SMILE stuff and did other things.
 We spent almost whole day in cafe.
+We were working from there.